viviandotdev/ObsidianVault/+ Encounters/Cursor.md

 **how to set up in cursor **
 [Context7 - Up-to-date documentation for LLMs and AI code editors](https://context7.com/) context7 mcp server

+since image to figma is really bad do image to code then code to figma, and then edit easily then figma back to code

 **library of mcp servers**